bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Github link: https://github.com/FrancescoXX/Design-Pattern-Adapter-Javascript The Adapter pattern is used to allow a…</em>dev.to</a><a href="https://dev.to/francescoxx/adapter-pattern-5bjk" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/jsmanifest/the-power-of-composite-pattern-in-javascript-2732" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/jsmanifest/the-power-of-composite-pattern-in-javascript-2732"><strong>The Power of Composite Pattern in JavaScript</strong><br />
 <em>Find me on medium In this post, we will be going over the Composite Design Pattern in JavaScript.
-In… Tagged with…</em>dev.to</a><a href="https://dev.to/jsmanifest/the-power-of-composite-pattern-in-javascript-2732" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+In...
+Tagged with…</em>dev.to</a><a href="https://dev.to/jsmanifest/the-power-of-composite-pattern-in-javascript-2732" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/bytebodger/in-defense-of-defensive-programming-k45" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/bytebodger/in-defense-of-defensive-programming-k45"><strong>In Defense of Defensive Programming</strong><br />
 <em>NOTE: In this article I reference a validation library that I wrote called allow.
-It’s now in an NPM package that can…</em>dev.to</a><a href="https://dev.to/bytebodger/in-defense-of-defensive-programming-k45" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+It's now in an NPM package that can…</em>dev.to</a><a href="https://dev.to/bytebodger/in-defense-of-defensive-programming-k45" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.udacity.com/course/javascript-design-patterns--ud989" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.udacity.com/course/javascript-design-patterns--ud989"><strong>JavaScript Design Patterns | Udacity Free Courses</strong><br />
 <em>Free Course Organizing Code in a Disorganized World Start Free Course About this Course This course covers methods for…</em>www.udacity.com</a><a href="https://www.udacity.com/course/javascript-design-patterns--ud989" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>